greg-raven/Uncommon-Sense/_posts/2020-05-17-build-the-wall-or-get-out-of-the-way.md

 ---
-title: 'Build the wall or get out of the way'
+title: "Build the wall or get out of the way"
 layout: post
 categories:
 - immigration